 BUTTERNUT SQUASH-WILD RICE SOUP

-- 2 tablespoons salted butter and 2 tablespoons olive oil (Vegan: all olive oil)
+- 2 tablespoons salted butter and 2 tablespoons olive oil (or all olive oil)

 - 2 medium onions, diced